top of page

 3. Pray and Reflect

 Prayer is powerful and effective.
 You probably know that you should take everything to God in prayer, but do you make exceptions when you're angry?
-Do you tell yourself to wait until you're calmer and then you'll talk to God?
+Do you tell yourself to wait until you're calmer before talking to God?

-You need to rethink what you're doing.
-If you were holding a live grenade in your hand, would you wait to figure out how to disarm it before calling the bomb squad or would you call them immediately to help you safely dispatch it before it could harm you or anyone else?
+You need to rethink this approach.
+If you were holding a live grenade in your hand, would you wait to figure out how to disarm it before calling the bomb squad?
+Or would you call them immediately to help you safely dispatch it before it could harm you or anyone else?

 In that framework, it seems silly that we hold onto our anger, the live grenade, and tell ourselves that we'll ask for God's help after we've disarmed our emotions.
-What you need to do instead is go to God in the midst of your anger.
+Instead, go to God in the midst of your anger.
 He is not shocked or offended by your emotions.
 He created you.
 He knows you more intimately than you know yourself.
-He understands your emotions and He loves you!
+He understands your emotions and loves you!

-Ask God to help you sort out what you're feeling, to give you wisdom and guidance to handle the situation in a good and healthy way.
-Take time to reflect on the many ways and times that you've seen God's help in your life to remind you that He always keeps His promises.
-You are His beloved child and He longs to help you.
+Ask God to help you sort out what you're feeling.
+Seek His wisdom and guidance to handle the situation in a good and healthy way.
+Take time to reflect on the many ways you’ve seen God's help in your life.
+This will remind you that He always keeps His promises.
+You are His beloved child, and He longs to help you.

 4. Seek Support and Community

 Talking with trusted friends, mentors, pastors, or counselors can lighten your burden.
-Sometimes sharing your story can help you see new perspectives and find hope.
-When we keep things bottled up in our minds and hearts, they can take on a life of their own and feel impossible to handle or solve.
-Talking and seeing help can shed light on the reality and provide hope that there is a solution.
+Sometimes sharing your story helps you see new perspectives and find hope.
+When we keep things bottled up in our minds and hearts, they can feel impossible to handle.
+Talking and seeking help can shed light on the reality and provide hope that there is a solution.

 Why Forgiveness Matters More Than Anger